 You can always take the time to test math and reading levels later, but getting to know your students and making them feel safe needs to start right away.

-The basics of 3 Truths and a Lie (or 2 Truths and a Lie)
+The basics of 3 Truths and a Lie

 In my classroom, I like to play a game called 3 Truths and a Lie.